 The origin and birth of the Baite tribal community has an interesting story behind it.
-The Baite tribes believes that they came down from `Khul`, which means cave.
+The Baite tribe believes that they came down from `Khul`, which means cave.
 There is a myth related to their arrival from the cave.
-Songza and Zahong, the ancient tribes, once resided together in the `sub-terranian world`.
-It was their ancestor `Zahong` made up their minds to come to the `Chungkha`.
+Songza and Zahong, the ancient tribes, once resided together in the sub-terranian world.
+It was their ancestor Zahong who made up their minds to come to the Chungkha.
 The story adds that when a huge serpent called Gulheopi tried to close the door of the cave, Zahong cut the serpent into three pieces with his sword.
 After that he came out of the cave and others too followed him.

 Presently, Baite tribes have comfortably settled down in sixty seven villages.
-Out of this number of villages, fifty are found in Manipur State while the rest seventeen are being situated in the beautiful state of Assam
+Out of these villages, fifty are found in Manipur state while the rest seventeen are being situated in the beautiful state of Assam

 .
 As per the recent demographic report, amongst the total population of ten thousand of Baite tribes, three thousand and five hundred have already settled in the Assam and its adjoining region.
-Amongst various districts where The Baite tribes can be located in Manipur state Ukhrul, Senapati, Churachandpur, Chandel and Thoubal deserve special mentioning.
+Amongst various districts where Baite tribes can be located in Manipur state Ukhrul

-There is also another type of marriage practiced by the Baite where both the couple gets married by eloping.
+There is also another type of marriage practiced by the Baite where the couple gets married by eloping.
 It is locally known as `Kijammang`.
 No marriage is thought to be complete without the payment of price by the family members of the bride.
-A bride price of a Baite girl is 8 `mithuns`, 1 `Dak (gong)`, 1 necklace, locally known as `Khi`, 1 Lutom (a fine cloth for her father), and one Laisui (a conventional cloth for her mother).
-The marked value of one mithun is Rs.
-10,000.
-Hence, an economic value of a Baite bride costs Rs.
-10,000 x 8 =80,000.
-However, this valuation is not always followed.
-On several occasions, both the parents of the groom and bride as well as their household council fix the cost of a mithun or even the whole of the amount that the birdie needs to pay.
+A bride price of a Baite girl is 8 `mithuns`, 1 `Dak (gong)`, 1 necklace, locally known as `Khi`, 1 `Lutom` (a fine cloth for her father), and one `Laisui` (a conventional cloth for her mother).
+On several occasions, both the parents of the groom and bride as well as their household council fix the cost of a mithun or even the whole of the amount that the family of bride needs to pay.